dipu4432/git-code-pract/README.md

 Hi this is a git project where
-I learn about git gepo and executions.
+I learn about git repo and executions.